Download our app to stay updated on the latest experiences around you!

 Bowery

 Tucked away in a cozy alley, Freemans has both the ambiance and the menu for a perfect brunch outing.
 Come for the unique location, stay for the colonial-American-inspired eats.
-The restaurant is rustic and classic with a modern twist, serving up eggs in iron skillets and an extensive cocktail — and mocktail — menu.
+The restaurant is rustic and classic with a modern twist, serving up dishes like shrimp and grits, a traditional English breakfast, and housemade granola served with sheep's milk yogurt.
+Don't miss the extensive cocktail and mocktail menu, updated seasonally.

 Canary Club